 It’s the smallest National Park in Malaysia, but definitely worth a visit for some fresh air and a look at the local flora and fauna.

-Penang’s National Park is home to one of the world’s nine ‘meromictic’ lakes (a body of sea water and fresh water that do not mix) here there is also a turtle sanctuary nearby.
+Penang’s National Park is home to one of the world’s nine ‘meromictic’ lakes (a body of sea water and fresh water that do not mix).
+There is also a turtle sanctuary nearby.
 Entry is free and there are plenty of maps and advice given from the staff at the entry.
 Nature walks rate from easy to challenging throughout, it’s also a great spot for picnics, swimming, fishing, trekking and camping.

 Those heading to Monkey Beach will also get a good view of … well, a lot of monkeys!
 They appeared harmless; just keep your wits about you.
 Boat rides can also be arranged or those who want to visit the nearby islands